staeter/work-in-progress/dialogue.md

 - Linguistic: Available in multiple languages with clear paths for community translation
 - Educational: Usable regardless of technical literacy or formal education level

-This isn't about dumbing down features or limiting capabilities.
-Rather, it's about thoughtful development thinking every functionality from the start to be nice to use for everyone.
+Being accessible is about thoughtful development.
+We have to think every functionality from the start to be nice and easy to use for everyone.

 Responsive interfaces that work across device types, offline-first architecture that handles poor connectivity, built-in translation tools, context-sensitive help systems, and careful attention to accessibility standards.
 These mechanisms ensure that no one is excluded from participating in the platform's community.